 Enrollment in HESC major courses is restricted to majors.
 Nonmajors are allowed to register for 100- and 200-level courses through the drop/add process if space is available.
 Non-majors are not normally permitted in 300- and 400-level courses.

 DEGREE REQUIREMENTS FOR MAJORS WITHIN THE DEPARTMENT OF HEALTH, NUTRITION, AND EXERCISE SCIENCE

 GENERAL STUDIES REQUIREMENTS

-ENGL 110 Critical Reading and Writing (minimum grade C-) First Year Exp perience (see p.
-64) Discovery Leo arning Experience (see p.
-64) 3
+ENGL 110 Critical Reading and Writing (minimum grade C-) 3

 Multicultural course: